Company Chops in China: What Are They and How to Use Them

 In-house counsel for US or EU corporations should determine the legal use of chops and seals within their own domestic legal framework.
 The Chinese, in requesting seals and chopped documents, are merely imposing their own domestic administration rules to foreign companies without necessarily appreciating that foreign investors are not governed abroad by the same regulatory framework.

-Internal controls: secure your company chops
+Secure your company chops

 Chops yield immense power, and merely being in possession of one can be proof of authority to use it.
 Accordingly, companies are advised to secure their chops and ensure that they are not used for illicit purposes or stolen by disgruntled employees.